Effects of Hurricane Hazel in Canada: Holland Marsh

 The Holland Marsh, a muck crop farming region, is located in a bowl-shaped valley directly south of Lake Simcoe, near Bradford.
 Unlike the flash floods in rivers and creeks to the south, the flooding of Holland Marsh was slow, which allowed many people to escape to Bradford, which is located on a hill, and avoid drowning.
-Due to the nature of the flood, there were few casualties, but the flooding itself was severe.
-In the northern part of the marsh, 1.2 to 6.1 m (four to 20 ft) of water backed up from the lake, while on the opposite end, between 6.1 and 9.0 m of water backed up from the Holland River and the Schomberg Creek.
+The nature of the flood caused there to be few casualties, but the flooding itself was severe.
+In the northern part of the marsh, 1.2 to 6.1 m (four to 20 ft) of water backed up from the lake, and on the opposite end, between 6.1 and 9.0 m of water backed up from the Holland River and the Schomberg Creek.

 Property damage was particularly severe: Allan Andreson, a CBC reporter, described that the "marsh was just like one vast lake.
 All you could see in the distance sticking out of the water was the steeple of the Springdale Christian Reformed Church."
 Highway 400, which bisects the marsh, was under five to ten feet [1.5–3.0 metres] of water.
-The majority of the properties in the marsh were inundated with water, and homes and their contents were either seriously damaged or completely destroyed.
-Many of these houses were contaminated by the flood, or the rotting vegetables (the crop was recently harvested), and became unfit for habitation.
-A few homes were taken off their foundations by the waters and floated around the marsh; one, the DePeuter residence, which contained the parents, twelve children and a cat, spent the night floating on the marsh for 3.2 km.
-As a result of the flooding, 3000 people were left homeless as 28.35 km2 of the marsh became a lake.
+The majority of the properties in the marsh were inundated with water, and homes and their contents were either seriously damaged or destroyed.
+Many of the houses were contaminated by the flood or the rotting vegetables (the crop was recently harvested) and became unfit for habitation.
+A few homes were taken off their foundations by the waters and floated around the marsh.
+One, the DePeuter residence, which contained the parents, 12 children and a cat, spent the night floating on the marsh for 3.2 km.
+As a result of the flooding, 3,000 people were left homeless as 28.35 km2 of the marsh became a lake.

 Like the property losses, the economic ones were also hard.
-While most of the year's crop had been harvested by mid-October, it had not been brought in, and it was either submerged or swept away by the flood.
-It is estimated that more than 500 000 bags of onions, a similar amount of celery, as well as millions of bushels of other crops were taken by the flood, and were left to rot in the water.
-While no one died at Holland Marsh, total damages were up to $10,000,000 (2009: $81,600,000).
+While most of the year's crop had been harvested by mid-October, it had not been brought in was either submerged or swept away by the flood.
+It is estimated that more than 500 000 bags of onions, a similar amount of celery, and millions of bushels of other crops were taken by the flood, and were left to rot in the water.
+No one died at Holland Marsh, but total damage was up to $10,000,000 (2009: $81,600,000).